zerihun21/Java-Introduction/README.md

   ## Java Platform, Micro Edition (Java ME):
 It has concepts to develop software for consumer electronic devices means embedded systems, like mobile and electronic level applications.
 Java ME was popular for developing mobile gaming applications.
 This edition was called micro because these edition programs are embedded in small chips.
 The program embedded in the chip is called micro (small).

-    - JavaFX
+    -